jmelancon/uwu_directory/README.md

 ### Todo

-- Finish basic LDAP service integration
+- ~~Finish basic LDAP service integration~~
+  - This should be working!
+Services and groups can be created, and services can be bound to by LDAP clients.
+Next is to test with proper services, i.e. Mac/Windows desktops, server applications, etc.
-- Add configuration options
+- ~~Add configuration options~~
+   - Done!
+In my testing, all options implemented persist and enforce rules throughout the application.
-- Polish registration flow
+- ~~Polish registration flow~~
+  - Pretty sure this is good, at least for now.
+Could use some stylistic tweaks as the padding on the field labels ticks me off.
 - Add OAuth endpoints/configuration tabs
 - Maybe add unit tests and Github actions?

 ## Installation

-I don't really have any steps for installation at the moment.
-Best I can offer you is this:
+I don't really have any steps for installation at the moment, though this should be remedied soon™️.
+Best I can offer you for now is this:

 1. Clone project to your local computer:
    ```shell